MicrosoftDocs/win32/desktop-src/DirectShow/csourceseeking-getcurrentposition.md

 ---
-Description: 'The GetCurrentPosition method retrieves the current position, relative to the total duration of the stream.
-Not implemented.' ms.assetid: '386f41e4-a673-4c67-a28f-e155810fbb5a'
+Description: The GetCurrentPosition method retrieves the current position, relative to the total duration of the stream.
+Not implemented. ms.assetid: 386f41e4-a673-4c67-a28f-e155810fbb5a
-title: 'CSourceSeeking.GetCurrentPosition method'
+title: CSourceSeeking.GetCurrentPosition method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CSourceSeeking.GetCurrentPosition method